ramgsuri/ramgsuri.github.io/_posts/2020-01-21-first-post.md

 *  Thou should run the unit, functional and (or) integration tests (as appropriate) before making a commit :

-*  Thou shalt not commit secrets to open source code repositories :
+*  Thou shall not commit secrets to open source code repositories :

 *  Thou shall update the dev Wiki (Confluence) with any new patterns, approaches, techie things of interest :